kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 Nice!
 That's about as complicated as the application itself will be.

-Let's say we want to make it so anyone can develop on our application.
-We could pass out the instructions we just gave (not too hard, right?).
-That works for a while.
-We're pretending this is part of a larger project, which might have many more steps.

 Up next, we want to move our development into a virtual machine with Vagrant.

 ## Running Our App with Vagrant

+Let's say we want to make it so anyone can develop on our application.
 Keeping all of our code on our local machine works fine for a while.
+We could pass out the instructions we just gave (not too hard, right?).
-There's two main challenges that you'll probably encounter:
+There's two main challenges that you'll encounter:

 1. We'll need to replicate what it's like to set up a new server.
 If you're using your local machine, it's tough to get it to act like a fresh machine.